 James Tyler-designed Double-cut Guitar with Variax Modeling

-To make the most of this stunning tone, the humbucker in the bridge position complements the ‘60s-style single-coil pickups in the neck and middle positions.
-All pickups are loaded with alnico magnets and wound to James Tyler's specs.
-To complete the package, JTV-69-US features the comfortable Tyler ’59 neck profile; a James Tyler Custom Tremolo bridge; ultra-stable, quarter-sawn, three-piece maple neck; and your choice of classic and contemporary hand-sprayed finishes.
+To make the most of this stunning tone, the SSS pickup configuration features three ‘60s-style single-coil pickups loaded with alnico magnets and wound to James Tyler's specs.
+To complete the package, JTV-69-US features the comfortable Tyler ’59 neck profile; a James Tyler Custom Tremolo bridge; ultra-stable, quarter-sawn, three-piece maple neck; and jaw-dropping looks in your choice of classic and contemporary hand-sprayed finishes.

 The US Custom Series Story: Inspiration, Passion, Expertise

 “From what you see in the guitars, you can tell that everybody involved in the process cares about what they do.” —Tim Wilson

 Before your James Tyler® Variax® US Custom Series guitar reaches your hands, it passes through those of the most skilled woodworkers, painters and builders in the business.
 Representing over a century of experience, the talented team demonstrates deep passion, pride and guitar players’ sensibilities while bringing James Tyler’s designs to life.
 By delicately balancing cutting-edge manufacturing technology with painstaking hand craftsmanship, the US Custom Series team creates instruments of incomparable beauty and feel.

 Two principles guide the US Custom Series team through the process of building each guitar: the reputation and legacy of James Tyler, and the needs of today’s most discerning musicians.
 To ensure the precise execution of Tyler’s design and vision, veteran luthier Tim Wilson oversees every step of the process, closely collaborating with the entire US team.